CA Sandeep Kanoi

 Further, a sum equal to 30% of the annual value of the house property is allowed as deduction towards repair and maintenance charges.
 It is pertinent to note that this deduction of 30% is a fixed percentage, irrespective of the actual amount incurred by the individual i.e., irrespective whether an individual incurs more or less amount, he can only claim a deduction for 30% of the annual value of the house property.

-Interestingly, in both the above scenarios, i.e., whether the second house property is deemed to be let-out or actually let-out, the actual interest paid on the housing loan is allowed as deduction.
-This is contrary to the case of a self-occupied property, wherein the maximum interest on housing loan is restricted to Rs 150,000 p.a., subject to certain conditions.
+Whether the second house property is deemed to be let-out or actually let-out, the actual interest paid on the housing loan is allowed as deduction.
+This is contrary to the case of a self-occupied property, wherein the maximum interest on housing loan is restricted to Rs 150,000 p.a. ( 2 Lakh from AY 2015-16), subject to certain conditions.